• Skip to primary navigation

 Spices sprinkled on top of raw chicken wings in a glass bowl.

 Preheat your oven to 400F.
-Line a baking sheet with aluminum foil and place a wire rack on top.
-Grease wire rack with canola oil.
+Line a baking sheet with foil and set a greased wire rack on top.

 Wings tossed in spice rub in a glass bowl with a pair of tongs.

-Toss wings with baking powder, salt, paprika, garlic powder, and cayenne in a large bowl until evenly coated.
+Toss the wings with baking powder, salt, paprika, garlic powder, and cayenne until evenly coated.

 Chicken wings on a wire rack on a baking sheet before going into the oven.